michaelbromley/skqw/docs/dev-guide.md

 simple example.

 #### `skqw` object
-This object is passed as a parameter to most of the visualization lifecycle functions.
+This object is passed as the first parameter to each of the visualization lifecycle functions.
 It has a single method, `createCanvas()`, which will create an HTML canvas element which we can then draw on to.